mariafelecann/PriceComparatorMarket/README.md

 - Run the application

-3. ### Initial Data Import
+3. ### Routes

+-  **/import/all**

 Upon the first run (or if the H2 database is reset), you'll need to import the sample CSV data.
-- Ensure your CSV data files are located in `src/main/resources/csv/`.
+Ensure your CSV data files are located in `src/main/resources/csv/`.
-- Once the application is running, trigger the import via a POST request:
+Once the application is running, trigger the import via a POST request:
     ```
     POST http://localhost:8080/api/import/all
     Content-Type: application/json
     ```
   (Body can be empty or `{}`).

+- **discounts/best**
+  Lists products with the highest current percentage discounts.
+- **discounts/new**

+Lists discounts that started on a specific date

+- **products/price-history**

+Provides historical price data for a product or category or brand, filterable by date range and store

+- **products/recommendations**
+  Recommends alternative products from the same category, ordered by "value per unit"

+- **alerts/price**

+Creates a new price alert for a specific product at a target price

 4. ### Assumptions and Simplifications